cjbassi/gotop/README.md

 ![](https://github.com/xxxserxxx/gotop/workflows/Create%20pre-release/badge.svg)

 Working and tested on Linux, FreeBSD and MacOS.
 Windows binaries are provided, but have limited testing.
 OpenBSD works with some caveats; cross-compiling is difficult and binaries are not provided.

+If you install gotop by hand, or you download or create new layouts or colorschemes, you will need to put the layout files where gotop can find them.
+To see the list of directories gotop looks for files, run `gotop -h`.
+The first directory is always the directory from which gotop is run.

 ### Arch